This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-Finding employment after being incarcerated can be an important step in a former inmate's reintegration into the community.
-Yet this is frequently one of the most difficult tasks former offenders undertake.
-Survey results suggest that between 60 and 75 percent of ex-offenders are jobless up to a year after release.
+Finding employment after being incarcerated can be an important step in the reintegration into the community for persons convicted of crime who have completed any court-ordered punishment.
+Yet this is frequently one of the most difficult tasks persons convicted of crime who have completed any court-ordered punishment undertake.
+Survey results suggest that between 60 and 75 percent of persons convicted of crime who have completed any court-ordered punishment are jobless up to a year after release.

 Most employers are reluctant to hire applicants with criminal records.
 NIJ-funded research has shown that most employers are reluctant to hire applicants with criminal records.
 In a study conducted in New York City, for example, a criminal record reduced the likelihood of a callback or job offer by nearly 50 percent (28 percent for applicants without a criminal record versus 15 percent of applicants with).
 The negative effect of a criminal record was substantially larger for black applicants.
 The penalty for having a criminal record suffered by white applicants was approximately half the size of the penalty for black applicants with a criminal record.